SLKone/SLKone.github.io/_posts/2019-08-30-Is-Your-PMO-Delivering-Results.md

 Ensure the proper skill sets are present.
 When assigning resources to a PMO, ensure the skill sets of those tasked match the needs of the projects.
 Just because someone is effective in their current role does not guarantee success in a PMO capacity.
 The projects under the purview of the PMO will also require some domain knowledge and expertise.
 Ensure the PMO structure includes the requisite specialization.

 When an organization is struggling to establish a PMO, or identifies a lack of ability to adequately manage a PMO, consider the use of outside entities.
 These can include consultants, new hires into the organization, or other temporary resources to advance the organization.
 SLKone possesses the skillsets, experience, and ability to align and design a PMO within your organization.

+<sup>1</sup> A Guide to the Project Management Body of Knowledge 5th Edition.
+(Project Management Institute, 2013)